stabenfeldt/terraform-docker-swarm-aws/README.md

     ]
 ```

-Then you should be able to curl the address found in bastion_host:
+Then you should be able to curl one of the addresses found in swarm_nodes.

-### That does not work :-/